 If you smoke, ask your health care provider for help quitting.
 DO NOT let others smoke in your house.

 If you have a chest tube:

 - There may be some skin soreness around the tube.

 - Clean around the tube once a day.

-Change the dressing on your incision every day or as often as instructed.
-Your doctor will also tell you when you no longer need to keep the dressing on your incisions.
+Change the dressing on your incisions every day or as often as instructed.
+You will be told when you no longer need to keep the dressing on your incisions.
 Wash the wound area with mild soap and water.

 You may take a shower once all of your dressings have been removed.

 - DO NOT try to wash or scrub off the strips of tape or glue.
 It will fall off on its own in about a week.